-On this module, we showcase cinema’s historical and international diversity.
-We engage with three key areas: cinema as an artistic mediumfilm history and social contexts of film-viewing; and film and media theory, looking at cinematic media (from celluloid to digital) as cultural productions and as texts received and consumed by audiences.
-We will cover a range of cinema history, from early cinema projection to developments in technology, genre and storytelling.
+On this module, we engage with three key areas: cinema as an artistic mediumfilm history and social contexts of film-viewing; and film and media theory, looking at cinematic media (from celluloid to digital) as cultural productions and as texts received and consumed by audiences.
 We begin by exploring key elements of cinematic form, such as narrative, editing, mise-en-scène, sound and colour, before moving on to issues of representation (gender, class, race, sexuality) and theoretical issues, including genre, the gaze, authorship and alternative types of narration.

 The module features an extensive lecture programme over the year, delivered by Film Studies staff.
 Every student should attend the weekly lecture/screening, and seminar.